lloc/wordpress-plugins-phpunit/README.md

 ## Step 3

-Let's create a directory that will be the home for a small test-class named *WcctaTest.php*:
+Let's create a directory that will give a home to our source-code.
+This is the place to put a first class that you'll test soon.

     mkdir -p tests/wccta